CVE-2007-1860: mod_jk double-decoding

 • Load balance requests between two or more Tomcat servers.

-The Apache and Tomcat servers can be on the same server or on different servers, this can be confusing once you gain command execution on the Tomcat server and realise that its configuration does not match what you see on the Apache end.
+The Apache and Tomcat servers can be on the same server or on different servers, this can be confusing once you gain command execution on the Tomcat server and realise that its configuration does not match what you see on Apache's end.

 There are two common ways to "proxy" requests from Apache to Tomcat: